dotnet/AspNetCore.Docs/aspnetcore/blazor/javascript-interoperability/index.md

 ## Asynchronous JavaScript calls

-JS interop calls are asynchronous by default, regardless of whether the called code is synchronous or asynchronous.
-Calls are asynchronous by default to ensure that components are compatible across server-side and client-side rendering models.
+JS interop calls are asynchronous, regardless of whether the called code is synchronous or asynchronous.
+Calls are asynchronous to ensure that components are compatible across server-side and client-side rendering models.
 When adopting server-side rendering, JS interop calls must be asynchronous because they're sent over a network connection.
 For apps that exclusively adopt client-side rendering, synchronous JS interop calls are supported.

 :::moniker range=">= aspnetcore-5.0"